Lakr233/ColorfulX/README.md

 After all, the energy impact of this approach is classified as 'Low'.

 From my perspective, it would be advisable to implement a single view per application and opt for a static gradient whenever possible, as this could offer a more efficient solution.
-Just set the `speedFactor` to `0`.
+Just set the `speed` to `0`.

 ![PerformanceDemo](./Example/Performance.png)